-Net cash provided by operating activities (after payment of settlements and related expenses of \$1.3 million and \$0.3 million for the three months ended March 31,1997 and 1996, respectively) was \$10.4 million and \$19.2 million for the three months ended March 31, 1997 and 1996, respectively.
-Net cash (used for) provided by operating activities (after payment of settlements and related expenses of \$188.9 million, \$32.1 million and \$29.8 million, respectively) was \$(186.8) million, \$47.0 million and \$14.7 million, for the years ended December 31, 1996, 1995 and 1994, respectively.
+Net cash (used for) provided by operating activities (after payment of settlement and related expenses of \$188.9 million, \$32.1 million and \$29.8 million, respectively) was \$(186.8) million, \$47.0 million and \$14.7 million, in 1996, 1995 and 1994, respectively.
 The decrease in cash flow from operations in 1996 primarily resulted from the Settlement Payment, an increase in accounts receivable related to increased medical necessity and related diagnosis code requirements of third-party payors placed on the Company at the beginning of 1996 and reflects the lower collection rates experienced beginning in the second quarter as a result of the more stringent requirements as discussed above.

-Capital expenditures were \$3.1 million and \$14.9 million for the three months ended March 31, 1997 and 1996, respectively and \$54.1 million, \$75.4 million and \$48.9 million for the years ended December 31, 1996, 1995 and 1994, respectively.
-The Company expects capital expenditures to be approximately \$70.0 million in 1997 and \$70.0 million in 1998 to further automate laboratory processes and to improve efficiency.
+Capital expenditures were \$54.1 million, \$75.4 million and \$48.9 million for 1996, 1995 and 1994, respectively.
+The Company expects capital expenditures to be approximately \$65.0 million in 1997 and \$70.0 million in 1998 to further automate laboratory processes and to improve efficiency.
 Such expenditures are expected to be funded by cash flow from operations as well as borrowings under the Company's credit facilities.

 Increased medical necessity and related diagnosis code requirements of the Medicare program were placed on the Company by certain third party carriers in late 1995 and additional requirements were placed on the Company at the beginning of 1996.
 The Company has experienced lower collection rates as a result of these more stringent requirements.
 In addition, increased difficulty in collecting amounts due from private insurance carriers, including certain managed care plans, has negatively impacted cash flow from operations.
-Finally, Merger related integration issues have also resulted in increased accounts receivable balances as a result of the Company maintaining and consolidating multiple billing information systems.
+Finally, Merger related integration issues have also resulted in increased accounts receivable balances as a result of the Company maintaining multiple billing information systems.
 The Company currently has plans in place to stabilize collection rates and improve the collection of accounts receivable.
 See "Business--Billing".
 To date, however, collection rates have continued to decline and additional changes in requirements of third-party payors could increase the difficulty in collections.
 There can be no assurance of the success of the Company's plans to improve collections and, due to changes in medical necessity requirements, the Company expects accounts receivable balances to continue to exceed 1995 levels.